The Interpretive Key to the 2,000 Year Old Hermetic Canon

 “But the operations of the three works have a great deal of analogy one to another, and the philosophers do designedly speak in equivocal terms.”

-The Six Keys went over these three steps “or works” repeatedly, using constantly shifting language and metaphor: 1) biotite weathering to vermiculite, 2) sulfuric acid penetrating the porous stone, and 3) mineral essence being released.
-I still think that is the line’s primary meaning.
-However, as I sat writing this chapter, reflecting upon the coherence of these three texts separated by hundreds or thousands of years, another strange resonance occurred to me: our journey through the Hermetic canon was also confined, almost unbelievably, to just three works.
+I am no longer sure that is the line’s primary meaning.
+As I sat writing this chapter, reflecting upon the coherence of these three texts, separated by hundreds or thousands of years, another strange resonance occurred to me: our journey through the Hermetic canon was also confined, almost unbelievably, to just three works, as that line above states.

 The Hermetic and alchemical canon is vast—far beyond the three texts decoded in this book.
-In fact, neither MB nor I have ever knowingly engaged with any other text from the Hermetic or alchemical traditions.
+In fact, neither MB nor I have ever knowingly engaged with any other texts from the Hermetic or alchemical traditions.
 At one point, I tried to get a sense of how much of that literature remained outside our attention, and the scale of it was staggering.
-And yet the texts that actually entered our lives, held our attention, and ultimately yielded a coherent framework were just these three: The Emerald Tablet, The Six Keys of Eudoxus, and The Letter from Sternbuchta.
+And yet the number of texts that actually entered our lives, held our attention, and ultimately yielded a coherent framework were just these three: The Emerald Tablet, The Six Keys of Eudoxus, and The Letter from Sternbuchta.

 That would not be especially remarkable if these were the three most obvious, most widely read, or most accessible texts in the tradition.
 But they are not.
 The Emerald Tablet is foundational and famous, yes.
-The Six Keys is known only within a small alchemical community.
+However, The Six Keys is known only within a small alchemical community.
 It has no mainstream scientific or academic visibility, is not commonly taught, cited, or discussed, and almost no educated reader has ever heard of it.
 If that is not obscure enough, it is almost impossible to describe the level of obscurity that has been accorded to Sternbuchta.

-It is so obscure as to be scarcely accessible at all and, in our case, had to reenter the work through an archived trace after more than two decades of inaccessibility.
+It is so obscure as to be scarcely accessible at all and, in our case, only re-entered the work through an archived trace after more than two decades of inaccessibility.
 And yet it was precisely this most marginal of the three that proved indispensable.
 Without Sternbuchta, I do not think we could have defended the coherence of the whole.
 The Tablet gave the cycle.
 Eudoxus gave the guarded operations, but it was Sternbuchta that gave the missing bridge: the nature, value, and behavior of the essence once brought forth.
 Remove any one of the three, and the structure weakens.
 Remove Sternbuchta in particular, and I do not think it holds.

 That leaves me with a question I cannot fully answer.
 Why these three?
 Why, out of such a vast literature, did the work remain so narrowly confined?
 Why did MB and I, coming to this from different directions and at different times, engage no other text—nor ever seek to?
 And why did it turn out that only when these three were finally placed together did the canon begin to yield a coherent, material, and operational interpretation?